Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/simple_model/simple_model.rst

 |hard| |FA| Creating a script for the mask file
 ...............................................

-Now, to get the |grass|:guilabel:`r.neighbors` algorithm to work correctly, we need to create a mask file script.
+Now, to get the |grassLogo|:guilabel:`r.neighbors` algorithm to work correctly, we need to create a mask file script.

 .. warning::